 Telit has not approved any changes or modifications to this device by the user.
-Any changes or modifications could void the user's authority to operate the equipment.
+Any changes or modifications not expressly approved by the party responsible for compliance could void the user's authority to operate this equipment.

 Interference Statement (if it is not placed in the device)